valchkou/cassandra-driver-mapping/README.md

 	```

 <a name="queries_gnomes"/>
-- Any-to-Any or Magic Gnomes
+- Any-to-Any and Magic Gnomes
 This is the coolest feature.
 Your Entity doesn't have to match the table.
 You can populate any entity from any query (Any-to-Any).
 Consider example: